 Nielsen, the data analytics company that tracks US entertainment consumption, reveals in its just-released annual Music 360 report that radio is still the number-one way people are discovering new music.
 What’s more, the group’s Radio’s All Dimension Audience Research reports also shows the percentage of Americans aged 12 and older listening to broadcast radio on a weekly basis has stayed relatively steady from 1970 to today.

 Terrestrial radio isn’t cool anymore—that much is certain.
 And fewer people own cars, causing the once-iconic sing-along-driving-down-a-highway scene to fade from modern entertainment culture and daily life alike.
 The numbers don’t lie, though: Radio, as a way to listen to music, is the opposite of dead.
 It may actually be the future of music entirely.
-A playlist is a radio.

 Long live the king

 - Terrestrial radio: AM/FM stations on local or national broadcast.

 - Internet radio: Digital stations without physical limitations (e.g. Pandora).